Bodie (musician)

-Bodie Kuljian, known commercially as Bodie, is an alternative pop and rap/hip-hop musician, who has been active since 2017.
+Bodie Kuljian, known commercially as Bodie, is a Christian alt-pop and Christian rap musician, who has been active since 2017.
 He achieved 2nd place at the 22nd season of NBC's "The Voice".
 His 2024 song "Whisper and the Wind" reached #9 on the Billboard Christian Airplay chart.
-In April 2024, he signed with Provident Label Group, and released his label debut Happy to Be Here, an EP, on September 27, 2024 through Provident.
-In late 2024, he performed on the "Happy to Be Here" tour with rapper Gio.
+In April 2024, he signed with Provident Label Group, and released his label debut Happy to Be Here, an EP, on September 27, 2024, through Provident.
+In late 2024, he performed on the "Happy to Be Here" tour with rapper Gracie Binion.

 Personal life

 Bodie is married to Royale Kuljian.
 He has three children, Indie, Violet, and Goldie Kuljian.